 Recent studies show that drugs that affect a specific brain chemical -- serotonin -- are particularly helpful in OCD.
 These include a class of drugs originally developed as antidepressants: the selective serotonin reuptake inhibitors, or SSRIs.
 SSRIs approved by the FDA for treatment of OCD include Prozac, Zoloft, Luvox, and Paxil.
 Other SSRIs may also be used.

 While these drugs offer at least a little help for most people with OCD, they aren't a cure.
 When a person stops taking them, OCD symptoms often come back.
-Other medications, particularly atypical antipsychotics such as risperidone, aripiprazole or quetiapine, may be used to supplement the SSRIs to help control symptoms.
+Other medications, particularly atypical antipsychotics such as Risperdal, Abilify or Seroquel, may be used to supplement the SSRIs to help control symptoms.

 Traditional psychotherapy aims to help a person develop insight into his or her problems.
 The specific type of psychotherapy that has been best-studied to treat OCD is called cognitive therapy, which involves restructuring thought patterns about obsessions and compulsions.
 Behavioral treatments for OCD also include exposure therapy with response prevention, in which patients are gradually exposed in a controlled environment to situations that cause anxiety.
 Techniques are learned to reduce anxiety and resist urges to act on compulsions.